Share this

 Electric Supply and Demand

 Energy and power markets are significantly different than other commodity markets for one key reason.
-As of now, there is no viable way to store large or wholesale amounts of electricity for later use.
-The utilization of battery storage for energy is cost prohibitive.
-As a result, the demand for electricity must be met exactly by the supply in real time.
-We’ll explain how power markets balance supply and demand in a later post, but for now keep in mind that supply and demand must be balanced.
+For the most part, there is no viable way to store large or wholesale amounts of electricity for later use.
+Using grid-scale battery energy storage systems is frequently cost-prohibitive and currently limited, though it's growing in the US.

 Generation